Can a Business Liability Waiver Protect Your Business?

-When used in the right manner, liability waivers can help protect your business from lawsuits.
-Of course, you can still be sued, but the liability waiver serves as part of your defense that the plaintiff waived their rights to a claim.
-However, there are cases where the liability waiver is unenforceable.
+A business liability waiver that outlines the risks and rights being waived and is in compliance with state law can help protect your business from lawsuits.
+While your business can still be sued, the waiver serves as part of your defense that the plaintiff waived their rights.
+However, there are cases where the waiver may be unenforceable, such as with a minor whose parents waived their rights.

-A liability waiver, sometimes called a release of liability form or general waiver, is a document that a business has patrons sign to acknowledge risks and release the business from claims arising from injury.
-You see these types of waivers frequently with recreational or fitness businesses.
+A liability waiver, sometimes called a release of liability or a general waiver, is a document that a business has patrons sign to acknowledge risks and releases the business from claims arising from injury or loss.
+It cannot violate state law and is common in recreational, fitness, and high-risk businesses.

 How Does a Business Liability Waiver Work?

-A business liability waiver is signed at the onset of a new relationship with a customer.
-Insurance companies may require certain types of businesses to obtain a liability waiver to reduce the number of claims made with a high-risk business.
+A business liability waiver is signed at the onset of a relationship with a customer.
+Insurance companies may require certain types of businesses to obtain a liability waiver to reduce the number of claims made by a high-risk business.

-The waiver protects the business from ordinary negligence.
-However, the waiver is not relevant when gross negligence is found.
-Ordinary negligence is an act or omission that another reasonable person would not have committed.
-Gross negligence is an act that consciously disregards what is considered reasonable care for another.
+The waiver protects the business from ordinary negligence (an act or omission that another reasonable person would not have committed in the same or similar circumstances).
+However, the waiver is irrelevant when there is gross negligence (an act that consciously disregards what is considered reasonable care for another).

 - Inherent risks: The waiver must declare that activities have risks involved and should include a comprehensive list of those risks.